 Tip: Mydoh’s savings goal calculator for kids makes it easy to see how long it’ll take kids and teens to reach their goals!

 3. Encourage kids to make their own money

 In order for kids to learn how to manage their own money, they first need to have their own dough.
 On top of receiving money for birthdays or holidays, encourage your child to make their own.
-The most obvious way is through an allowance, which can be tied to weekly chores.
-Even kids as young as three-years-old can benefit from helping mom and dad.
+The most obvious way is through an allowance, which can be tied to daily or weekly chores.
+Even kids as young as three-years-old can benefit from helping.
 Chores not only help develop responsibility, but your child will feel like they’re contributing to the family.
 Encourage older kids to earn their own money outside the home, whether that’s making money online as a kid, a part-time job babysitting, or walking the neighbourhood dog.

 Read more about how to encourage kids to start a business at a young age.

 Tackling tasks at home is a great way for kids to earn extra income.
 These chores could be daily (like making their bed) or weekly (watering the plants).
 Mydoh makes doing chores easier.
 Parents can create daily and weekly tasks in the Mydoh app, which helps kids aged six and up to keep track of what needs to be done.
 Instead, Mydoh does the work of nagging for parents with reminders to complete tasks!
 Set a task, enter a completion date, and assign a dollar amount for that particular chore.
 As kids complete each task and mark it “done” they’ll bank some coin, which is automatically paid out on Pay Day.
 Mydoh comes with a Smart Cash Card, so kids can spend what they earn.

 Read more about best chores for kids to earn money.